 About the Firm

 Founded in 1888, Wolf Haldenstein Adler Freeman & Herz LLP is recognized for its expertise in complex litigation nationwide.
 The Firm has five practice groups in the areas of Investor Protection, Consumer Protection, Business Practice, Labor and Social Justice.
-Each practice groups have specific areas in which our attorneys have unique expertise in federal and state law such as securities and derivative litigation, antitrust, unfair & deceptive practices, product defects, federal civil rights, wage and hour, whistleblower, white collar defense and corporate and government investigations monitoring.
-In securities litigation alone, our attorneys have over 300 years of combined experience.
+Each practice groups has specific areas in which our attorneys have unique expertise in federal and state law, such as securities and derivative litigation, antitrust, unfair & deceptive practices, product defects, federal civil rights, wage & hour, whistleblower, white collar defense, and corporate and government investigations monitoring.
+In securities litigation alone, our attorneys have over 350 years of combined experience.

 - Recovered over $7 billion in recoveries for shareholders.